e-mission/e-mission-docs/docs/e-mission-server/requesting_data_as_a_collaborator.md

 If all of this works, we know that we have bi-directional encrypted communication over email.
 Make sure to encrypt any privacy sensitive information (e.g. subsets of data for debugging) that you send to me in the future.

+### Linked ###
+You need to send me a copy of your IRB approval and your consent document to ensure that you have permission to collect data.

 ## Data retrieval ##

+### De-linked ###
-As you can see from the consent document, you can get access to data that is time-delayed by 1 months.
+1. As you can see from the consent document, you can get access to data that is time-delayed by 1 months.
 1. I will upload an encrypted zip file with ~ 3 months of data to google drive and send you a link.

+Note that this data is very privacy-sensitive, so think through the answers carefully on the request form carefully and make sure that you follow them.
+Treat the data as you would like your data to be treated.

+### Linked ###
+1. I will upload an encrypted zip file with all your data to google drive and send you a link.

+### Both ###
-1. You need to decrypt it just like you decrypted the pdf form.
+1. You need to decrypt it just like you decrypted the pdf form https://www.gnupg.org/gph/en/manual/x110.html.
 1. When unzipped, the data consists of multiple json files, one per user.
 1. The data will typically contain both raw sensed data (e.g. `background/location`) and processed data (e.g. `analysis/cleaned_trip`)
 1. Data formats for the json objects are at `emission/core/wrapper` (e.g. `emission/core/wrapper/location.py` and `emission/core/wrapper/cleanedtrip.py`)

-Note that this data is very privacy-sensitive, so think through the answers carefully on the request form carefully and make sure that you follow them.
-Treat the data as you would like your data to be treated.

 ## Data analysis ##